mcropper14/18794-Diffusion-Project/Latent-Diffusion-Model/README.md

 activate conda env: ``` conda activate ldm ```

+I can't run any of the pretrained models for inference locally, it just kills the kernel.

+Here is the Notebook:

 [Notebook](latent_imagenet_diffusion_modified.ipynb)

-I modified the orginal notebook from the github to deal with some of the old version imports.
+I modified the orginal notebook from the github to deal with some of the old version imp

 (Should be able to run in colab without error)